How shapewear should fit and feel - A guide for first-time shapewear buyers

 With this in mind, you will know that you want the high waist tucker to go with your sleeveless dresses.
 Or a butt-lifting bodysuit to go with your jeans and sweaters.
 And you can safely go for extra compression, knowing it on't make you look bigger, when picked right.

 This will also help you decide on the design.
-For your dresses and skirts, you might want more seamless fabrics like this power shaper.
+For your dresses and skirts, you might want more seamless fabrics.
 For a slimmer jeans look, you will want to opt for tight compressors like these shaper shorts.

 A mix of 2 or 3 shapewear pieces is ideal to have as options for all of your outfits and complete your wardrobe.